Cheap Work Gloves: Are They Really Less Expensive?

 It doesn’t matter whether you’re buying a car, a house, or gloves to outfit your staff, the price is going to be examined with a fine-tooth comb.

 We sat down with Superior’s European Sales Manager, Graham Ayers, to discuss the dangers of looking strictly at the bottom line when purchasing safety equipment.

-Graham condensed his decade-plus experience in the safety industry to three key takeaways, reminding us that it doesn’t matter if the company is looking to buy gloves in Cleveland or Abu Dhabi; the concerns are the same.
+Graham condensed over a decade of experience in the safety industry into three key takeaways, assuring us that it didn’t matter if the company is looking to buy gloves in Cleveland or Abu Dhabi; the concerns are the same.

 Inexpensive work gloves may only cost $2 but only last a day, whereas higher-end work gloves may cost $5 but last 5 days.
 At the end of the week the latter glove is the better deal.

-Graham told us that a luxury car manufacturer in Britain “knows that our sleeve costs $1.50 more than the current sleeve but they can also get five launders out of it.
+Graham told us that a luxury car manufacturer in Britain “knows that our sleeve costs $1.50 more than their old sleeve but they can also get five launders out of it.
 That drives their cost down to $2 per pair.”

-Checking your math is going to be important for the next step.
+Checking the math is going to be important for the next step.

 Look to reputable glove manufacturers who have been in business for a while.
 “You get what you paid for,” Graham said.
-“Look at the manufacturer’s track record and don’t be afraid to ask for the test results… they should be able to provide it within the day.”
+“Look at the manufacturer’s track record and look at the test house’s track record.”

 At this point, it’s time to open the dialogue up by bringing your findings to the procurement department.